blondie101010/prisonchroot/README.md

 - create a jailed user in a single easy step
 - users can be moved from one jail to another
 - jail command lists can be easily updated
+- no deamon is used; the startup script is only to do the /dev bind-mount
+- changes are live; no need to close the session

 ## System requirements